High schools invite themselves to Earth Day

 To help coordinate this expanding roster of participants, the non-profit Environmental Teach-In, Inc., set up by Nelson established a high school liaison.
-Bryce Hamilton (pictured here) attended the University of Iowa in the 1960s and served in the Peace Corps, all the while becoming more concerned about the problems of pollution and overpopulation.
-He was living in Washington, D.C., when he read about Nelson’s plan.
+Bryce Hamilton attended the University of Iowa in the 1960s and served in the Peace Corps, all the while becoming more concerned about the problems of pollution and overpopulation.
+He was living in Washington, D.C., when he read about Nelson's plan.
 Hamilton immediately contacted the senator and volunteered his services.
 He was especially interested in working with high school students.
-He told the Des Moines Register his previous non-profit work had convinced him “how interested they are.”
+He told the Des Moines Register his previous non-profit work had convinced him "how interested they are."

 Hamilton's grassroots vision mirrored Nelson's.
 He explained to the Register, "We don't try to set any policies here [at Environmental Teach-In, Inc.].
 We want people to determine what the pollution and other environmental problems are in their own area, and then do something about them."

 The surge of high school interest in Earth Day was staggering.
 At the end of January 1970, the first full month of work for the Washington staff at Environmental Teach-In, Inc., Hamilton had heard from 300 high schools.
 By mid-February, that number was 1,200.
-And by the last week of March Hamilton was projecting the involvement of over 10,000 elementary and high schools.
+And by the last week of March Hamilton was projecting the involvement of more than 10,000 elementary and high schools.